markusoliverannuk/pd-challenge/README.md

 ![App Screenshot](schemas/architecture.png)

-The whole infrastructure is written as code on Terraform for AWS.
+The whole infrastructure is written as code on <b>Terraform</b> for AWS.
 It consists of (not in any particular order):
 • Hosted zones, records
 • ACM Certs for AWS managed services (Application Load Balancer, Cloudfront CDN), Certbot on individual machines
 • VPC, Subnets, Security Groups, ACLs.